Skip to content

 When the same property is set in both a class and an inline style, the inline style takes precedence.

-All style changes integrate with the IDE’s undo system.
+All Style Pane changes integrate with the IDE’s undo system.
 Press Command + Z Control + Z to revert a change.